Quannguyen-0512/Smart-health-cane/README.md

 Other planned improvements: a lighter, more ergonomic casing for daily use, and replacing the current Teachable Machine model with a more robust embedded computer vision model for wider real-world reliability.

----
-*Part of a technical portfolio for undergraduate applications (Electrical Engineering / Semiconductors).*